 The Greek Word for "Word"

 And yet, the KJV translates logos as "word" two hundred and sixteen times.
 The next most common way it is translated is as "saying," at fifty times.
+"Message" clearly works as well as "saying."
 It is also translated in the KJV as account (8x), speech (8x), Word (Christ) (7x), thing (5x), not translated (2x), miscellaneous (32x).
-As you can see, when you read "word" in the Bible, you do not know what was actually said in Greek.
-Jesus uses this Greek word, logos, seventy times, in Greek.
-It is impossible to calculate all the ways it is translated in different English versions.
-However, he almost always uses it to mean something close to our word of "idea."
+As you can see, when you read the Bible in English, you do not know what was actually said in Greek.
+Many references to logos are hidden.
+Jesus uses this Greek word, logos, seventy times.
+Given all the different translation, itt is impossible to calculate all the ways it is translated in different English words.
+However, Jesus almost always uses it to mean something close to our word of "idea" or "message."

 The Other Word Translated as "Word"

 Logos is not the only word in the Bible translated as "word" though it is by far the most common.
 The other Greek word translated as "word" is rhema, which means "that which is spoken", "saying", "subject of speech", and so on.
 Jesus only uses it in ten verses.

 Let examine just one example of such a word.
 In Matthew 4:4, (click on the link to see another article written on the Greek of this verse), Jesus says, "Man shall not live by bread alone, but by every word that proceeds out of the mouth of God."
 This seems like a fairly important verse, one of the first things Jesus says in the Gospels.
 Here the Greek word translated as "word" is rhema.
 The English word "remarks" is from the same base and captures the main sense of rhema well.
 This Greek word, however, does come closer to the English "word' than logos.
 However, rhema refers only to what is spoken, not written, again closer to our word "remarks."